ninjha252/Nematic-Liquid-Crystals/README.md

 # Nematic-Liquid-Crystals
 This experimental study explored the (Electrical) Freedericksz Transition observed in Liquid Crystals.
+For our study, the liquid crystal compound named 8CB was used.
+The optical property of Birefringence was studied, and the Freedericksz transition was used to calculate the value of splay elastic constant (k_11) and bend elastic constant (k_33).
+This was done towards the course: Physics Advanced Lab V: Soft Matter Physics/Complex Systems under Prof. (Dr) Pramoda Kumar at Ashoka University.